MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/carouselview/interaction.md

 [![Screenshot of a CarouselView with preset position, on iOS and Android](interaction-images/preset-position.png "CarouselView with preset position")](interaction-images/preset-position-large.png#lightbox "CarouselView with preset position")

-## Visual states
+## Define visual states

 [`CarouselView`](xref:Xamarin.Forms.CarouselView) defines four visual states:

-- `CurrentItem` represents the visual state of the currently displayed item.
+- `CurrentItem` represents the visual state for the currently displayed item.
-- `PreviousItem` represents the visual state of the previously displayed item.
+- `PreviousItem` represents the visual state for the previously displayed item.
-- `NextItem` represents the visual state of the next item.
+- `NextItem` represents the visual state for the next item.
-- `DefaultItem` represents the visual state of the remainder of the items/
+- `DefaultItem` represents the visual state for the remainder of the items.

 These visual states can be used to initiate visual changes to the items displayed by the [`CarouselView`](xref:Xamarin.Forms.CarouselView).